markfinger/react-render/README.md

 Handles the simple use case of loading in a component and rendering it to markup.

-To avoid version incompatibilities, React is resolved from the component's path.
+The renderer will attempt to avoid React version incompatibilities by resolving a path from your component to the local React package.

 Installation